-- 3.(1) In this Act- - "by-law" means in relation to Brisbane City Council, a local law; - "caravan" means- - (a) a vehicle ordinarily fitted with wheels and designed for attachment to a motor vehicle; or - (b) a vehicle designed for use as part of a motor vehicle; - and designed for use for residence therein; - "mobile home" means a structure (other than a caravan) prescribed by regulation; - "occupier" means a person who under a relevant agreement is entitled to occupy a mobile home positioned on a site; - "owner" means, in relation to a site, the person who is the registered proprietor or registered mortgagee in possession of an estate in fee simple in the site;
+- 3.(1) In this Act- - "by-law" means in relation to Brisbane City Council, a local law. - "caravan" see the Residential Tenancies Act 1994, section 3A.1 - "mobile home" means a structure (other than a caravan) prescribed by regulation. - "occupier" means a person who under a relevant agreement is entitled to occupy a mobile home positioned on a site. - "owner" means, in relation to a site, the person who is the registered proprietor or registered mortgagee in possession of an estate in fee simple in the site. - "relevant agreement" means an agreement under which a person is entitled- - (a) to position a mobile home on a site; and who is residing with the occupier in a relationship of man and wife, whether within or outside the bond of marriage and, in relation to an occupier who is deceased, was so residing up to the time of death.